ITISFoundation/osparc-docs/docs/d1.1-report/tech/parts/server-side.md

 **Pros**:

-- C++ and widget abstraction allow high reusability and compatibility with existing code- base
+- C++ and widget abstraction allow high reusability and compatibility with existing code- base.
-- Abstracts request handling and UI rendering
+- Abstracts request handling and UI rendering.
-- Integrates session management and lifetime: every user has his own application object and deployment models with dedicated/shared processes per session
+- Integrates session management and lifetime: every user has his own application object and deployment models with dedicated/shared processes per session.
-- Can integrate other third-party javascript libraries (e.g. [threejs]) side-by-side
+- Can integrate other third-party javascript libraries (e.g. [threejs]) side-by-side.
 - C++ integrates very well with other scripting language such as python (see [boost.python]) ...), etc.
-- Other advantages inherent to the C++ language: type safety, speed, support to concurrency (multi-threading, coroutines, etc.)
+- Other advantages inherent to the C++ language: type safety, speed, support to concurrency (multi-threading, coroutines, etc.).

 **Cons**: